By Tabid · March 30, 2026 · 20 min read · 1172+ words

 Hostinger Affiliate Program — Your Primary Income Stream

 For website owners in the web hosting niche, the Hostinger affiliate program offers the most direct path to significant monthly income.
-Here is everything you need to know:
+Here's what I've learned after using this myself:

 Commission TypeAmountCookie DurationPayment Method